 To sum all this up, we can have very well trained dogs if we manage where the rewards are coming from.
 Just about every problem behaviour takes place because the dog is getting some sort of reward for it.
 Jumping, digging, barking, pulling on leash, all take place because they get rewarded.
 If we focus on prevention and management of the unwanted behaviours, and also focus on rewarding the wanted behaviours, you will see a lot more of the wanted, and a lot less of the unwanted.

-I had been having some problems with Joey, my six year old Dachshund, most noticeably nervous barking at strangers which was starting to become aggressive.
+I had been having some problems with Joey, my six year old Dachshund, most noticeably nervous barking at strangers whilst out and about in Penicuik.
+It was starting to become aggressive.
 We had a home visit from Max and the results have been nothing short of incredible.
-All training was done with gentleness, kindness and a superb understanding of both dog and owner.
+All puppy training was done with gentleness, kindness and a superb understanding of both dog and owner.
 In the week since Max’s visit there has only been one incident worth mentioning and this was under exceptional circumstances (knee deep snow).
 I can state that we have a 99% success rate!
 The difference in my puppy’s behaviour from a nervous and anxious dog to a much calmer and confident happy puppy is remarkable.
-Not only has Max’s expertise and tips helped with his barking, I am using them with his training which is coming on by leaps and bounds.
-I have recommended Action 4 Dogs to several other dog owners and hope that this proves fruitful.
+Not only has Max’s puppy training expertise and tips helped with his barking, I am using his tips with his training which is coming on by leaps and bounds.
+I have recommended Action 4 Dogs to several other dog owners in Penicuik and hope that this proves fruitful.
 I also think the follow up notes and behavioural tips are useful as an aide memoir as there is so much useful information in them, which I know I will refer to again and again.
-I would recommend Action 4 Dogs highly to any dog owner and having met some incredibly badly behaved dogs I wish more people would use his services. –FIONA CAMPBELL, Penicuik, Midlothian-DACHSHUND
+I would recommend Action 4 Dogs highly to any dog owner and having met some incredibly badly behaved dogs I wish more people would use his puppy training services. –FIONA CAMPBELL, Penicuik, Midlothian-DACHSHUND